IIIT-ECell/website/README.md

 git push origin gh-pages
 ```

-just after git rebase master.
+just after `git rebase master`.
 Keep using git log to check that the commit history is clean.

+To be noted.
+You'll probably run into merge conflicts.
+And they'll be painful.
+Very painful.

+Most of these issues arise with the `gh-pages` branch, with the baseurl in `_config.yml`
+Please suggest a simpler fix